 Proxy voting records:

-Proxy voting records for proxies voted by Broadridge are available via ProxyEdge, which is the web-based database.
-Proxies voted by Mediant are available via Mediant Communications Proxy Manager.
+Proxy voting records for proxies voted by Broadridge are available via ProxyEdge, which is a web-based database.

-The CCO and designee are responsible for managing the relationship with Broadridge and Mediant and ensuring that all proxies are being properly voted and that Broadridge/Mediant is retaining all of the appropriate proxy voting records.
+The CCO and/or her designee are responsible for managing the relationship with Broadridge, ensuring that proxies are being properly voted, and confirming that Broadridge is retaining the appropriate proxy voting records.